 Jackie says she had no idea what an impact the works would make; something that Nikki agreed with.
 Nikki’s photos have been shared over 333,000 times at the time of writing, demonstrating not only how beautiful the images and sculptures are, but how much we still all remember, and honour.
 The comments bring tears to the eyes, and that oft-casually used phrase, ‘Never forget’ is soundly represented here.

 “When I started this project I thought it would go no further than the village,” said Jackie.
 “But once I had made a few I thought this is going to be a bit special it might get in the local Gazette.
 I had no idea that it was going to create this much interest, I must say I am absolutely amazed at the affect it’s had.

 When I had finished I just sat on a chair looking at them and cried

 “Creating them has been emotional.
 I remember making the sculpture of the Wherrett brothers (one has his hand on his brother’s shoulder, as if to comfort him) and when I had finished I just sat on a chair looking at them and cried.

 “Seeing people’s reactions when they see them is emotional; the comments that I’ve heard or read has been so passionate.
 I hope that the message we get from this is we must not forget them.
 They made the ultimate sacrifice, they died before they had the chance to live.
 The least we can do is remember them.”

 The soldiers won’t stand by the gravesides indefinitely though.
 “All of the soldiers have homes to go to after Remembrance Day.
 Some are going home with relatives as they still live in the village.”

-After such an extraordinary project we asked Jackie what she had in mind for her next project.
+After such an extraordinary project I asked Jackie what she had in mind for her next project.